ShivaShanmuganathan/Diamond-NFT-Mini-Game/README.md

 - Staking NFTs increase the HP (On-Chain Metadata) of Hero NFT.
 - Players can lend and rent NFTs from the Collateral-Free NFT Rental Marketplace
 - Players can earn MATIC by lending their NFTs
-- Players can rent NFTs from the Rental Marketplace by paying MATIC to lender and specifying the rental duration.
+- Players can rent NFTs from the Rental Marketplace by specifying the rental duration, and paying rental amount as MATIC to Lender.

-   [The Rental Duration Needs To Be Less Than Maximum Rental Time]
 - Players can use the rented NFTs to battle with Thanos

 ## Project Demo GIF 🎥